Getting real about sugar

 No sugar coating – being prepared when sugar calls

-If you have challenges with your relationship with sugary or processed foods and struggle with cravings, then getting real about sugar may be tough.
+If you have challenges with your relationship with sugary (or processed) foods and struggle with cravings, then getting real about sugar may be tough.
 This is not your fault - you may be caught up in unhelpful beliefs how ‘bad’ it is.
-Plus, excessive sugar intake overtime is known to have potent biological, neurological and emotional affects.

 But there is a way forward.
 Instead I recommend taking an intuitive approach to gently ‘unhooking’ from sugar.
 Here are just a few tips to get you started: